-The underwriters have been granted an option by the selling stockholders to purchase up to 562,500 additional shares of Class A common stock at any time within 30 days from the date of this prospectus.
+The underwriters have been granted an option by the selling stockholders to purchase up to 525,000 additional shares of Class A common stock at any time within 30 days from the date of this prospectus.

-The net proceeds to us from this offering will be approximately \$103.1 million, based upon the public offering price of \$67.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from this offering will be approximately \$101.7 million, based upon the public offering price of \$77.88 per share, which was the last reported sale price of our Class A common stock on the Nasdaq Global Select Market on January 22, 2021, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 The principal purpose of this offering is to obtain additional capital to support our operations.
 We will not receive any proceeds from the sale of shares of Class A common stock by the selling stockholders.